Tropix126/fluent-svelte/src/routes/docs/components/flyout.md

     let alignment = "center";
 </script>

 Flyouts represent a control that displays lightweight UI that is either information, or requires user interaction.
-Unlike a [dialog](dialog), a Flyout can be dismissed by clicking or tapping outside of it, or pressing the <kbd>Esc</kbd> key.
+Unlike a [ContentDialog](contentdialog), a Flyout can be dismissed by clicking or tapping outside of it, or pressing the <kbd>Esc</kbd> key.

 ```ts
 import { Flyout } from "fluent-svelte";